George W. Melville: Retirement

 He retired from active duty on January 10, 1903, and spent his final years in Philadelphia, where he continued to be engaged in matters relating to his profession.
 His first wife having died in 1882, Melville married Estella Smith Polis in 1907.
 She died two years later.
 There was no issue from their marriage.

 Melville was the recipient of many honors during his lifetime, both in the United States and internationally.
 He was one of the 33 founding members of the National Geographic Society.
 He died in Philadelphia on March 17, 1912, and was interred at Laurel Hill Cemetery.

 Melville was a companion of the District of Columbia Commandery of the Naval Order of the United States – a military society of naval officers and their descendants.
 In 1886, he became a companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States and served as its commander from 1908 to 1909 and also served as national commander-in-chief of the Order from 1911 to 1912.
 He was a member of the Grand Army of the Republic and an honorary member of the American Society of Mechanical Engineers and served as its 18th president.
+He was also an elected member of the American Philosophical Society.

 Legacy

 The U.S. Navy has named two ships in his honor: the destroyer tender USS Melville and the oceanographic research ship USNS Melville.
 Melville, Montana was named in his honor in 1877.

 The Navy's George W. Melville Award recognizes outstanding engineering contributions in the applications of knowledge toward research and development of materials, devices, and systems or methods; including design, development, and integration of prototypes and new processes.
 The Melville Medal is awarded periodically by the American Society of Mechanical Engineers in honor of the best original paper from its transactions.

 Melville Hall, built in 1937 on the campus of the United States Naval Academy, was used as classroom and laboratory space for the steam and electrical engineering departments.
+The hall was razed in 1982 to make way for the Academy’s Alumni Hall.
 Melville's name lives on as the new hall's Melville Entrance.
 A statue of Admiral Melville in Navy Park at the Philadelphia Naval Shipyard was created by Samuel Murray.

 The Melville Glacier and Melville Land in Greenland were named after him by Robert Peary.

 Melville was the subject of a portrait painted by Thomas Eakins in 1897.